Succubyss/Miscellaneous_Cyber-Accoutrements/SmileyJB vSnar1.x/README.md

 + Removed unnecessary newlines here and there that seemed to be there for no reason
 + Fixed comments that weren't correctly commented out, and also added `{{trim}}` after them to prevent an extra newline
 + Fixed various misspellings
++ Renames Clau to Khal to help prevent refusals on GPT
 + Other shit I don't remember

 There's also a gpt-4o logit bias I recommend importing and using, which helps kill a ton of AO3-isms.